Asphalt Testing: Best Practices for Longevity and Safety

 Asphalt Testing Combines Field & Laboratory Procedures

-Asphalt testing combines both field and laboratory procedures to ensure quality.
 From the plant, samples are collected, commonly known as "chicken buckets."
-These samples – although steaming hot and in a very familiar container – are not seasoned with 11 herbs and spices.
-These samples are brought to the laboratory for testing using specialized software systems.
+These samples, although steaming hot and in a very familiar container, are not seasoned with 11 herbs and spices.
+They are brought to the laboratory for testing using specialized software systems.

-At the lab, technicians determine the asphalt content, the gradation of the aggregates and other parameters of the mix.
-This is what is called "extraction."
-The results from these tests are relayed back to the producer for adjustments as needed and to the inspector on site to confirm compliance.
+Laboratory tests for asphalt typically include extraction to determine asphalt content, gradation analysis of the aggregates, and other mix parameters.
+Laboratory testing of asphalt mix confirms whether the material coming off the plant matches the approved mix design.
+The results are relayed back to the producer for adjustments as needed and to the inspector on site to confirm compliance.

 Omnant provides your laboratory with an easy-to-use interface and an automated report creation form.
-Our platform speeds up the process of completing the tests, performing accurate and consistent calculations and distributing the results with just a couple of clicks.
-This is the power of an end-to-end laboratory information management system that was engineered for construction materials testing.
+Our platform speeds up the process of completing tests, performing accurate and consistent calculations, and distributing results with just a couple of clicks.
+This is the power of an end-to-end laboratory information management system engineered specifically for construction materials testing.

 Reporting & Documentation

-After the paving is completed, it's time to prepare the reports following document control best practices to ensure accuracy and compliance.
-As mentioned before, the moment the project is scheduled, Omnant pre-generates the field report.
-Now it's a matter of adding the inspector's observations, field testing results, and pictures.
+After paving is completed, it's time to prepare reports following document control best practices to ensure accuracy and compliance.
+The moment a project is scheduled in Omnant, the field report is pre-generated.
+It's then a matter of adding the inspector's observations, field testing results, and photos.

 The Importance of Coordinated Asphalt Testing